craigargh/devops-notes/kubernetesNotes/kubernetes_notes.md

 The `strategy` object in the manifest dictates how the rollout will occur.
 There are two options for this: `RollingUpdate` and `Recreate`.

+The `RollingUpdate` strategy allows you to rollout a new version while still receiving traffic to the old pod.
+This is useful for customer-facing applications.
+It updates one pod at a time and is slower than a `Recreate` strategy.
+As pods are being updated, it can lead to multiple versions of an APi or front-end being used simultaneously for a small amount of time.

+The `maxUnavailable` and `maxSurge` values are used to set the behaviour of a `RollingUpdate`. `MaxUnavailable` sets the number of pods that can be down during the update.
+It can either be an absolute number (e.g. 3) or a percentage (e.g. 30%).

+The `maxSurge` parameter creates additional pods during the update so that availability is not reduced during the rollout.
+It can also be expressed as an absolute number or a percentage.

+The `Recreate` strategy updates the pod image of a `ReplicaSet`, then stops all of its pods.
+The `ReplicaSet` will then recreate all of the pods with the new image.
+This can lead to downtime.

 You can view the rollout history of a Deployment with `kubectl rollout history`.